-In this article, our recruitment experts outline what job seekers need to know as they broach job hunting in the post-pandemic world.
-For the complete guide on how to find a job (including resume and LinkedIn templates), check out our new eBook.
+Our recruitment experts outline what job seekers need to know as they broach job hunting in the post-pandemic world.
+For the complete guide on how to find a job (including resume and LinkedIn templates), check out our new eBook:

 More than half of Gen-Zers surveyed by US job site Monster worry that their resumes don’t accurately represent what they can bring to the table, especially COVID-related resumé gaps that could ‘taint’ their application.

 It’s easy to see why this thinking prevails - despite almost 40% of employers in the same survey disagreeing that pandemic career gaps will be interpreted like hiring ‘red’ flags of the past.
 Traditionally, resumé gaps challenge the model of career progression that employers look for, or act as indicators to larger concerns and patterns that can impact someone’s potential employment.
 Perhaps there was a chunk of time where a candidate took an extended ‘sabbatical’ because he felt unsuited to corporate work, or more commonly, a candidate was employed at the time but was dismissed on bad terms so opted to omit the experience entirely.

 Ultimately, the general consensus among recruitment consultants is not that resumé gaps are outrightly bad, but that the lack of explanation behind it is the red flag itself.
 This means that it’s more important to explain ‘What have you been doing during the pandemic?’ and related gaps than worrying about hiding, or worse, filling the lull with irrelevant and false employment.